Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dvCRDVGePX0.md

 ### Transcript

-> i'm in a new area update 10 is 1.0 we don't have any plans for updates 10 at the moment no time for 10. straightforward straight for 11. yeah straight for 11. i i always said we should have skipped update 3 and go straight for four yeah that'd be so funny it's about up to four yeah exactly
+> I'm in a new area update 10 is 1.0 we don't have any plans for updates 10 at the moment no time for 10. straightforward straight for 11. yeah straight for 11.
+I always said we should have skipped update 3 and go straight for four yeah that'd be so funny it's about up to four yeah exactly